Non-local Potts model on random lattice and chromatic number of a plane: Results

-Relevant parameters of our model are summarised in the table \ref{tab:1}.
+Relevant parameters of our model are summarized in the table \ref{tab:1}.
 For each choice of $q$ we made 200 runs from random configurations and every run generated new random coloring of particles keeping positions the same.
 We also checked the case when positions were generated randomly for each run but did not find any difference.
 Below we present the results for different number of colors.

 Let us begin with $q = 2$ colors.
-Typical minimized configuration are represented by alternate stripes pattern and shown in the figure \ref{q23}a.
+Typical minimized configurations are represented by alternate stripes pattern and shown in the figure \ref{fig:q2}.
 The energy of such configuration is about 65\% of the initial configuration energy, corresponding to random coloring.

-For $q = 3$ the resulting pattern is hexagonal and consist of regular shapes (figure \ref{q23}b).
+For $q = 3$ the resulting pattern is hexagonal and consists of regular shapes (figure \ref{fig:q3}).
 The minimal energy is about 31\% of the starting configuration.
-This number refers to regular almost pure pattern which emerges in 70\% of minimizations.
-It is interesting that the resulting tiling is not ideal hexagonal lattice.
-If one constructs such lattice with optimal length of hexagon's edge $l = 0.64$ then the energy of it would be higher than energy of minimized configuration, with the ratio of energies of minimized configuration and regular lattice configuration is about 0.86.
+This number refers to a regular almost pure pattern which emerges in 70\% of minimizations.
+It is interesting that the resulting tiling is not an ideal hexagonal lattice.
+If one constructs such a lattice with optimal length of hexagon's edge $l = 0.64$ then the energy of it would be higher than energy of minimized configuration, with the ratio of energies of minimized configuration and regular lattice configuration is about 0.86.
 Some nontrivial mixing at the borders of the color clusters leads to decreasing of energy comparing to ideal regular hexagonal configuration.

 For the case of $q = 4$ the vacuum energy is about 3\% of the initial configuration energy, but this energy is still far from zero value.
-The minimized configuration have regular hexagonal pattern as for $q = 3$ (figure \ref{fig:q45}a).
-The nearly perfect coloring observed in 40\% of configurations, the other part have some irregularities.
+The minimized configuration has a regular hexagonal pattern as for $q = 3$ (figure \ref{fig:q4}).
+The nearly perfect coloring observed in 40\% of configurations, the other part has some irregularities.
 The truly perfect coloring, as well as for $q=3$ does not give a minimum of energy.
-Considering optimal $l=0.56$ we get ratio about 0.7 that even less than corresponding ratio for three colors.
+Considering optimal $l=0.56$ we get a ratio about 0.7 that is even less than the corresponding ratio for three colors.
 It is remarkable how unnoticeable to naked eye changes on the edges of hexagons make such a big effect.
 Summarizing results for small $q$'s in the context of EHN problem we would not expect to see zero energy for $q \leqslant 4$.
-In the next section we discuss $q \geqslant 5$ case.
+In the next section we discuss the $q \geqslant 5$ case.